mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 <img style="float: left; padding-right: 10px; margin-left:-80px; width:400px" src="{{site.url}}/images/grails-vs-cuba/cuba.jpg">

 CUBA took a slightly different route in this regard.
 CUBA basically does not do much around the topic of the OR-Mapper.
 It doesn't have an explicit part in the framework that deals with database access.
-Instead CUBA uses the Java persistence API in order to fulfill its job.
+Instead, CUBA uses the Java persistence API in order to fulfill its job.
 Entities are just POJOs with <code>@Entity</code> annotations.

-An equivalent to the above Person example would look like this:
+An equivalent to the Person example above would look like this:

 {% highlight groovy %}